Use the Notary client for advanced usersEstimated reading time: 11 minutes

 targets/nested/role) that the user has signing keys for.

-If delegation roles exist but the user does not have signing keys, the push will fail.
+If delegation roles exist but the user does not have signing keys, the push fails.

-If no delegation roles exist, the push will attempt to sign with the base
+If no delegation roles exist, the push attempts to sign with the base

 To use the